DB Migrations module - "ProcessDbMigrate"

 Log changes example source migration

 Change tracking: From version 1.0.0, the module incorporates automated change tracking, which eliminates the hardest part of the previous versions - namely the specification of the migration scope.
 From version 2.0.0, the scope of this tracking is included in each migration page, rather than globally.
 You just set selectors defining the scope of tracking and any changes within that scope will be tracked.
 For fields and templates, you might wish to use id>0 to track all changes.
 For pages, you will probably just want to track 'settings' pages which are not routinely amended by users - typically this will be done by specifying the template(s), e.g. template=MotifLayout.
+If you use the PageAutosave module then make sure it is turned off, at least for the pages that you want to change, as otherwise changes will be saved without hooks operating and DbMigrate will not know about them.
 All fields, templates and pages related to the module itself will be excluded automatically.
 If you do not enter a selector then no changes will be tracked.

 Based on the change tracking scope you have defined, on your migration page, the module will have entered the names of new/changed/removed fields and templates, and the paths of pages (as /path/to/pagename/) as you modified the database through the back-end UI - you may need to reload the page to see this.